ScottArbeit/Grace/README.md

 Grace CLI includes a command - `grace watch` - that watches your working directory for changes, and keeps a live connection to Grace Server, connecting you in real-time to your team around the world.

 `grace watch` takes action for you, whether that's automatically uploading and downloading new file versions, processing notifications from other repo users, or running custom actions that you create.

+And don't worry about having yet-another application running in the background. `grace watch` is small and very quiet when nothing is going on.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)